 Regardless whether the Statement of Claim is attached to the Writ of Summons, do not ignore the Writ of Summons.
 This is because a default judgment can be entered against you by the plaintiff unless you enter an appearance in the Suit within 8 days of being served the Writ of Summons.
 You should talk to a lawyer to get proper advice on legal matters or jargon that you may not understand.
 More often than not, a minority of people only take up a free consultation session when it is too late to formulate a plan or strategy, or even go for mediation.

 Get Immediate Legal Advice With No Cost Upfront!

 To enter an appearance in the suit, you will need to file document called a “Memorandum of Appearance” in the relevant Court the suit was commenced in.

-Thereafter and within 21 days from the date the Writ of Summons and Statement of Claim was served on you (assuming they were served together), you will need to file and serve a Defence which is a document that responds to the allegations in the Statement of Claim.
+Thereafter and within 21 days from the date the Writ of Summons and Statement of Claim was served on you (assuming they were served together), you will need to file and serve a Defence.
+This is a document that responds to the allegations in the Statement of Claim.

-If the Statement of Claim is served on you only after you enter an appearance, then you will need to file your Defence within 14 days of being served the Statement of Claim.
-If you have a counter-claim you then you should file a Defence and Counter-Claim instead.
+Assuming that the Statement of Claim is served on you only after you enter an appearance, then you will need to file your Defence within 14 days.
+And if you have a counter-claim then you should file a Defence and Counter-Claim instead.